nodalida2021/nodalida2021.github.io/index.md

 layout: default
 ---

 The 23<sup>rd</sup> Nordic Conference on Computational Linguistics (NoDaLiDa 2021) will be held in Reykjavik, Iceland.
 The conference is a two-day event with one additional day of workshops.
 The conference takes place at <a href="http://www.ru.is">Reykjavik University</a> and is hosted by <a href="http://www.ru.is">Almannarómur</a>.
+We are closely monitoring the ongoing pandemic and will update the conference plans (e.g. moving to a virtual or hybrid format) as needed closer to the conference dates.

 <!-- Box
 <div class="box" markdown="1">